mpaulse/moonship/README.md

 ![Moonship build status](https://github.com/mpaulse/moonship/workflows/Moonship%20build/badge.svg)

-Moonship is a high-frequency forex/cryptocurrency trading application that provides the core application framework and market interfaces.
+Moonship is a high-frequency cryptocurrency trading application that provides the core application framework and market interfaces.

 Trading algorithms and strategies are implemented as plugins and are proprietary.